STOP after song and GO to next locator

 Set up locators to automatically select song start in Ableton Live.

-MIDI Clips with notes to stop and jump to next locator
+Set up automatic stop and jump to next locator in Ableton

-You have to set up MIDI clips on this track with certain MIDI note pitches.
+You have to create MIDI clips on this track with certain MIDI note pitches.
 Those MIDI notes will trigger certain actions:

-• “C-2” – the lowest note pitch there is in MIDI.
+• “C-2” (“C minus 2”) – the lowest note pitch there is in MIDI.
 This note will trigger the transport in Ableton Live to STOP

 • “C#-2” – will trigger a JUMP to the NEXT LOCATOR